Skip to content

 King Street

 King Street is worth a trip if only to see the window displays, which are practically works of art.
-Known as the Bond Street of the north, this is the home of luxe brands.
+Known as the Bond Street of the north, this is the home of luxury shopping and luxe designer brands.
 Think Vivienne Westwood, Loake, Charles Tyrwhitt, Jo Malone…

 Spinningfields

-The place to go when you want to combine high-end shopping with outstanding dining.
+The place to go when you want to combine luxury shopping with outstanding dining and entertainment.

-First, head to Flannels, where you’ll find fashion by emerging designers and luxury icons alike.
-There’s everything from stunning runway collections by Prada to the latest streetwear by Stone Island.
+First, head to Flannels, where you'll find fashion by emerging designers and luxury icons alike.
+There's everything from stunning runway collections by Burberry and Prada to the latest streetwear by Stone Island.

-Shop til it’s time to drop by a restaurant.
-Then choose from a melon-twisting mix of some of the best spots in Manchester.
-Middle Eastern, Brazilian, New Yorkian… take your pick.
+Shop til it's time to drop by a restaurant.
+Then choose from a melon-twisting mix of some of the best spots in Manchester for food and drink.
+Middle Eastern, Brazilian, New Yorkian, take your pick.
+Spinningfields boasts a lifestyle offer that few areas in any UK city can match.

 Anyone for a nightcap?
-Head to 20 Stories bar, take the lift to the rooftop terrace, order a mini martini, and soak up the amazing view of the city.
+Head to 20 Stories bar, take the lift to the roof terrace, order a mini martini, and soak up the amazing views across the city.

 Plush department stores